 The Symptothermal Method has a high risk of error for two reasons:

-- Establishing whether one is fertile at the beginning of the cycle solely based on cervical mucus requires a lot of training, which puts a lot of responsibility on the individual and increases the risk of error.
+- Accurately determining fertility at the start of a cycle based solely on cervical mucus demands extensive practice, placing significant responsibility on the individual and raising the risk of error.

-- The rudimentary rules to determine a temperature shift are highly error-prone and do not take statistics or previous cycles into account.
-The method relies on single temperature values, which is not reliable as many things can affect a single night’s reading.
-This is problematic to get wrong as the potential of mistaking highly fertile days for infertile near or during ovulation is high.
+- The rudimentary rules for determining a temperature shift are highly error-prone and do not take statistics or previous cycles into account.
+The method relies on single temperature values, which are not reliable, as many things can affect a single night’s reading.
+This is problematic to get wrong, as the potential of mistaking highly fertile days for infertile near or during ovulation is high.

 The Symptothermal Method’s effectiveness